LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 A product may include *both* transactional processes and creator tools, e.g. Instagram is a social media platform (transactional) with a photo editor (creator tool).
-Although these tend to be more domain-specific creators tool, which are less good examples for the concepts discussed here.
+Although these tend to be more domain-specific creator tools, which are less good examples for the concepts discussed here.

 </div>